csc-training/hip-programming/docs/06-optimisation.md

 - Ballpark sizes for registers, LDS and cache
 - MI250x GCD has 110 compute units
 - Lot of register storage
+- MI250x has also matrix units but they are tricker.
+Need intrinsics.
 :::